univention/univention-corporate-server/doc/architecture/services/portal.rst

 HTTP request handler
-   The UCS Portal backend uses `Tornado <tornado_>`_ to handle the HTTP requests from the front end and to serve the data to the front end. *Tornado* is a Python web framework and asynchronous networking library.
+   The UCS Portal backend uses `Tornado <tornado_>`_ to handle the HTTP requests from the frontend and to serve the data to the frontend. *Tornado* is a Python web framework and asynchronous networking library.

 .. index::